AlbertoFdzM/time-tracker/posts/01/post-01.md

 npm i -D devtron electron-debug
 ```

-To activate this debugging tools some short of config object will be needed by `App` module:
+To activate this debugging tools some short of config will need to be passed to `App` module:
 **`/src/AppConfig.ts`**
 ```typescript
 /**